frida/frida-website/_docs/javascript-api.md

 -   `enumerateRanges(protection)`: just like `Process.enumerateRanges`, except
     it's scoped to the module.

++   `Module.load(name)`: loads the specified module and returns a `Module` object.
+Throws an exception if the specified module cannot be loaded.

 +   `Module.ensureInitialized(name)`: ensures that initializers of the specified module have been run.
 This is important during early instrumentation, i.e.